darthlukan/nixy/README.md

 It should:

-1. Connect to an IRC server.
+1. Open connection to an IRC server.
-2. Join configured channel(s).
+2. Initialise IRC connection (username, nick, modes).
-3. Set IRC nick from configuration.
+3. Join configured channels(s).
 4. Have a dynamic plugin system, which can load/reload/unload plugins, even when the bot was running.
-This can be done by command, or plugin directory write detection (inotify).
+This can be done by command.
 5. Process channel events, and pass to plugins if necessary.
 6. Develop quote plugin, for storing and retrieving channel quotes.
 Stored in a database.